The Energy Office works within the Office of Sustainability to procure energy for City government and lead municipal energy efficiency efforts.

-After two years of implementation, the Office of Sustainability and the Energy Office provided an update in January 2020.
-City-owned and operated buildings are tracking well towards outlined goals.
-A summary of the results can be seen on our blog.
+After three years of implementation, the Energy Office provided an update in March 2021 through the Municipal Energy Use Dashboard.
+City-owned and operated buildings are on track to meet the outlined goals.
+A summary of the 2020 and the 2021 results can be seen on our blog.

 Keep up to date on progress with the Municipal Energy Use Dashboard.